Emoji Emotion Display

 Usage Instructions

-2. The interface display effects or corresponding animations can be adjusted based on the emotion type
+2. The interface display effect or corresponding animation can be adjusted according to the emotion type

-3. The TTS system should ignore the Emoji characters in the text field
+3. The TTS system should ignore Emoji characters in the text field

 Notes

-• Ensure that the client has the capability to display Emojis
+• Ensure that the client has the ability to display Emoji

 • It is recommended to display both the Emoji and the corresponding emotion type text on the interface